Expanding Access to Clean Energy Financing in

 The Island Institute is working to bridge this gap, partnering with the Maine Governor’s Energy Office and a team of experts from other rural states.
 The Bridging the Rural Efficiency Gap project is designed to make it easier for residents of rural communities in oil-dependent states like Maine, Alaska, New Hampshire, and Vermont to increase the energy efficiency of their homes and lower their energy bills with the support of well-designed financing programs that work in rural places.

-We are excited to be working with a great team of experts in rural energy efficiency from around the country including:
+For the Bridging the Rural Efficiency Gap project, the Island Institute partnered with a team of experts in rural energy efficiency from around the country including:

 - Maine Governor’s Energy Office